rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/single-node-upgrades/_index.md

 # Prerequisites

 - **Review the [known upgrade issues]({{<baseurl>}}/rancher/v2.6/en/installation/install-rancher-on-k8s/upgrades/#known-upgrade-issues) in the Rancher documentation for the most noteworthy issues to consider when upgrading Rancher.
 A more complete list of known issues for each Rancher version can be found in the release notes on [GitHub](https://github.com/rancher/rancher/releases) and on the [Rancher forums.](https://forums.rancher.com/c/announcements/12) Note that upgrades to or from any chart in the [rancher-alpha repository]({{<baseurl>}}/rancher/v2.6/en/installation/install-rancher-on-k8s/chart-options/#helm-chart-repositories/) aren’t supported.
-- **For [air gap installs only,]({{<baseurl>}}/rancher/v2.6/en/installation/other-installation-methods/air-gap) collect and populate images for the new Rancher server version.** Follow the guide to [populate your private registry]({{<baseurl>}}/rancher/v2.6/en/installation/other-installation-methods/air-gap/populate-private-registry/) with the images for the Rancher version that you want to upgrade to.
+- **For [air gap installs only,]({{<baseurl>}}/rancher/v2.6/en/installation/other-installation-methods/air-gap) collect and populate images for the new Rancher server version**.
+Follow the guide to [populate your private registry]({{<baseurl>}}/rancher/v2.6/en/installation/other-installation-methods/air-gap/populate-private-registry/) with the images for the Rancher version that you want to upgrade to.

 # Placeholder Review